tioans/disaster-response-pipeline/README.md

 5. Go to http://localhost:3001/
 6. OPTIONAL: For deploying it to Heroku, start.py serves as the entry point.

+## Future work
+Based on the calculated statistics, the dataset is imbalanced as each category has different amount of observations, with "related" and "aid_related" dominating.
+Reballancing or generating synthetic examples should improve model performance.

+Furthermore, neural networks, in particular recurrent networks may provide better performance than AdaBoost.

+## Acknowledgments
+Thanks to the Udacity team for the good guidance and a well-made course.
+In addition, I'd like to thank Figure Eight for providing the dataset used in the project.

 ## Examples

 1. Input message example: